 Even better, because they are listening through their own hearing aides, the sound each person hears is optimized by their audiologist for their particular hearing loss.
 Plus, because hearing aides are in-the-canal devices, a person in the next seat is not bothered by the spill from headphones that are too loud.

-Headphones, on the other hand, amplify all frequencies equally, even those the wearer cannot hear, which is why a hearing impaired person will often make them too loud.
+Headphones, on the other hand, amplify all frequencies equally, including those the wearer cannot hear, which is why a hearing impaired person will often not know that they are too loud.

 For those with hearing loss too minor for a hearing aide, but still desire hearing assistance, belt packs with headphones are available.